mbchavez27/Mini-Odin-Projects/README.md

-# Mini-JS-Projects
+# Mini-Odin-Projects
-A Collection of Mini JS Projects
+A Collection of Mini Odin Projects